bschaatsbergen/cidr/README.md

 true
 ```

-This also works with IPv6 addresses, for example:
+This also works with IPv6 CIDR ranges, for example:

 ```
 $ cidr overlaps 2001:db8:1111:2222:1::/80 2001:db8:1111:2222:1:1::/96